aerosoul/SharpConfig/README.md

 * char **Configuration.PreferredCommentChar** { get; set; }
   * Gets or sets the preferred comment char when saving configurations.
 The default value is '#'.

 * char **Configuration.ArrayElementSeparator** { get; set; }
   * Gets or sets the array element separator character for settings.
 The default value is ','.
   * **Remember** that after you change this value while **Setting** instances exist, to expect their ArraySize and other array-related values to return different values.

 * bool **Configuration.IgnoreInlineComments** { get; set; }
   * Gets or sets a value indicating whether inline-comments should be ignored when parsing a configuration.

 * bool **Configuration.IgnorePreComments** { get; set; }
   * Gets or sets a value indicating whether pre-comments should be ignored when parsing a configuration.

+* bool **Configuration.SpaceBetweenEquals** { get; set; }
+  * Gets or sets a value indicating whether space between equals should be added when creating a configuration.

 Ignoring properties, fields and types
 ---